PostHog/posthog.com/contents/blog/best-open-source-session-replay-tools.md

 This context can help you to optimize user experience, build user-led products and, ultimately, improve conversion and retention.

-Bottom line: session recording is an essential tool for making better products.
+**Bottom line:** session recording is an essential tool for making better products.

 ### Why self-host your session recording?
 Most popular session recording tools, such as  Hotjar, FullStory and LogRocket, are exclusively cloud-based.
 This is convenient, but comes with several drawbacks:

 1. They're expensive
 2. You don't control your user data
-3. GDPR and HIPAA compliance is a headache
+3. GDPR and HIPAA compliance is a headache (or not possible)

 Self-hosting your session recording eliminates these drawbacks and allows you to keep control of your data, while open source tools give you the freedom to study, modify, and run the tools at no extra cost.